chris2fr/gatsby-site-mannfr/README.md

 ## Next Version

-1. Put meaningful content in the peekaboo/burger menu
+1. Put meaningful content in the peekaboo/burger menu Done
 2. Rework the presentation of the search results
-3. Put in the three flags to change languages per page
+3. Put in the three flags to change languages per page Done
 4. Hesitate to show a page if not in the language
 5. Better manage site content
 6. Consider Netlify CMS